International cybercrime: Regional responses

-Asia-Pacific Economic Cooperation (APEC) is an international forum that seeks to promote promoting open trade and practical economic cooperation in the Asia-Pacific Region.
+Asia-Pacific Economic Cooperation (APEC) is an international forum that seeks to promote open trade and practical economic cooperation in the Asia-Pacific Region.

 In 2002, APEC issued Cybersecurity Strategy which is included in the Shanghai Declaration.
 The strategy outlined six areas for co-operation among member economies including legal developments, information sharing and co-operation, security and technical guidelines, public awareness, and training and education.